Gardner Museum Heist —Blog

 Kurkjian said that Donati and Guarente were great friends in the Netflix This Is A Robbery.
 He said Donati was great friends with Myles Connor in the same segment, episode 3, of the Netflix series.

-Donat's body was found bludgeoned and stabbed twenty-one times, in the trunk of his Cadillac, a short distance from his home, a mob hit more in line with that of a snitch, than that of an opposing soldier in a gang war.
-But in his book, while Kurkjian's offers a few theories about the reason for Donati's murder: It was because he owed money, or he was "possibly a victim of the Boston gang war raging at the time," a gang war that in 1990 existed only on the pages of works written by Stephen Kurkjian, or something to do with the Gardner heist.
-But the heavily covered question of whether or not Donati was a snitch, year after his death?
-The possibility that this is what led to his killing is never raised by Kurkjian.
+Donati's body was found bludgeoned and stabbed twenty-one times, in the trunk of his Cadillac, a short distance from his home, a mob hit more in line with that of a snitch, than that of an opposing soldier in a gang war.
+But in his book, while Kurkjian's offers a few theories about the reason for Donati's murder: It was because he owed money, or he was "possibly a victim of the Boston gang war raging at the time," (a gang war that in 1990 existed only on the pages of copy written by Stephen Kurkjian) or something to do with the Gardner heist."
+But the heavily reported question of whether or not Donati was an informant,which arose in a federal courtroom six years after Donat's death, is never raised as a possibility.

 In Netflix This Is A Robbery, Kurkjian states that "the day after Bobby Donati went missing, his son picked up the phone.
 Whom did he call looking for his father?
 He called Bobby Guarente.
 Donati…and Bobby Guarente were great friends.
 These guys grew up together in the East Boston neighborhood.
 They knew each other."

-Donati's son likely called Guarente because he was someone who might know what happened to his father, not a shoulder to cry on.
-Salemme is someone who could possibly know if Donati had been targeted by the rival Salemme gang.
+Donati's son likely called Guarente because he was someone who might know what happened to his father, and not as a shoulder to cry on.
+Guarente is someone who could possibly know if Donati had been targeted by the rival Salemme gang.

 In the CNN Gardner heist documentary "The Gardner Heist Stealing Beauty" on How It Really Happened with Jesse L. Martin Season Eight Episode 5 in May of 2024, Kurkjian went so far as to say that "Bobby Donati gave the art to